typst/packages/packages/preview/tablex-0.0.4/README.md

 ## Known Issues

-- Filled cells will partially overlap with horizontal lines above them.
+- Filled cells will partially overlap with horizontal lines above them (see https://github.com/PgBiel/typst-tablex/issues/4).
     - To be fixed in a future rework of the table drawing process.

 - Table lines don't play very well with column and row gutter when a colspan or rowspan is used.
 They may be missing or be cut off by gutters.